DeepRank/deeprank2/docs/features.md

 #### Residue properties:
 - `res_type`: One-hot encoding of the amino acid residue (size 20).
-- `polarity`: One hot encoding of the polarity of the amino acid (options: NONPOLAR, POLAR, NEGATIVE, POSITIVE).
+- `polarity`: One-hot encoding of the polarity of the amino acid (options: NONPOLAR, POLAR, NEGATIVE, POSITIVE).
 Note that sources vary on the polarity for few of the amino acids; see detailed information in `deeprankcore.domain.aminoacidlist.py`.
 - `res_size`: The number of non-hydrogen atoms in the side chain (int).
 - `res_mass`: The (average) residue mass in Da (float).
 - `res_charge`: The charge of the residue (in fully protonated state) in Coulomb (int).
 Charge is calculated from summing all atoms in the residue, which results in a charge of 0 for all polar and nonpolar residues, +1 for positive residues and -1 for negative residues.